nshahaf/mazeSolver/README.md

 ## Features

-- Generate a random binary maze
+- Generate a random maze
 - Load a predefined demo maze
 - Visualize the BFS algorithm solving the maze
 - Interactively modify the maze by clicking on cells